pair_style spin/neel command

 More details about the derivation of these torques/forces are reported in (Tranchida).

 All the pair/spin styles are part of the SPIN package.
 These styles are only enabled if LAMMPS was built with this package, and if the atom_style “spin” was declared.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.